AutoHotKey

 The general steps performed by the vs code:

-• get the string text that will represent the ahk function for checking to see if the hotstring text is actually being typed into Summation, and that the 'correct' case is open
+- get the string text that will represent the ahk function for checking to see if the hotstring text is actually being typed into Summation, and that the 'correct' case

 VBScript